Jobs

 • Local Software Disk :: The disk size allocated for the local work directory while the Job is running (NOT data storage space or Environment storage space).
 Should be chosen to accommodate the temporary and output files generated during the job run.

-• Sponsor :: Choose who the consumed resources should be credited to
+• License :: Choose the license the consumed resources should be credited to

 Once a Job has been started, it can be viewed in the Jobs Overview Table, accessed through AnalysisJobsJobs: